It is illegal to cross a footway or grass verge in a vehicle to get to your property unless a proper crossing or 'dropped kerb' is in place.

 If the proposed crossing is over a large public green, it may be necessary to consult with residents who may be affected by the works.
 We will confirm this once we have reviewed your application.

-If the property is privately owned then a wayleave must be granted.
+If the property is privately-owned, a wayleave must be granted.
 You can contact our property team to request this

 In some circumstances permission cannot be granted – for example if the access is at a point where visibility is restricted and therefore potentially dangerous.